studentkittens/lncs-pandoc/paper.md

 ## Summary

-While ``docker`` is not a new technology by any means (operating system level virtualization dates back to the last millenium @goldberg1981hardware) it is a welcome renaissance of this old deployment technique.
-In contrast to it's competitors, ``docker`` makes it painless to create working containers and *ship* them to the client side.
+While ``Docker`` is not a new technology by any means (operating system level virtualization dates back to the last millenium @goldberg1981hardware) it is a welcome renaissance of this old deployment technique.
+In contrast to it's competitors, ``Docker`` makes it painless to create working containers and *ship* them to the client side.
 Future development might improve the current portability issues and might deliver integration in other products.
 The development started in 2013 and still new features come in a weekly rate.